sailscastshq/boring-stack/README.md

 <div align="center">
   <h1 align="center"><a href="https://sailscasts.com/boring">The Boring JavaScript Stack 🥱</a></h1>
   <strong align="center">
-    Ship reliably with battle-tested tech.
+    Ship reliable JavaScript apps with battle-tested tech.
 No more chasing shiny trends in the JavaScript land.
   </strong>
   <p>
-   Use The Boring JavaScript Stack - an opinionated project starter - if you are tired of keeping up with the shiny things in JavaScript land and you just want to ship your products using JavaScript across the stack with tried and battle-tested technologies.
+   Use The Boring JavaScript Stack - an opinionated full-stack JavaScript project starter - if you are tired of keeping up with the shiny things in JavaScript land and you just want to ship your products to real users with tried and battle-tested technologies.
 This stack is based on the experience of <a href="https://dominuskelvin.dev">Kelvin Omereshone</a> and
     <a href="https://github.com/sailscastshq/boring-stack/graphs/contributors">contributors</a>.
   </p>
 </div>